Muhammad Adil Siddiqui

 Muhammad Adil Siddiqui (12 May 1963 – 30 November 2020) was a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

-He was born 12 May 1963, in Karachi.
+He was born on 12 May 1963, in Karachi.

-He has a degree of Bachelor of Arts from Karachi University.
+He has a Bachelor of Arts degree from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-100 KARACHI-XII in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-100 KARACHI-XII in the 2013 Pakistani general election.

 Death

 He died from COVID-19 at Karachi Private Hospital on 30 November 2020, during the COVID-19 pandemic in Pakistan.